 Albarossa from Bricco dei Guazzi in Piemonte

 What is Albarossa?
 Good question.
-It’s a relatively unknown Italian red grape variety, mostly grown in Piemonte, Northern Italy.
+It’s a relatively unknown Italian red grape variety, primarily grown in Piemonte, Northern Italy.
 Piemonte is famous for Nebbiolo (think Barolo and Barbaresco) and Barbera.
 And that’s a clue to this high-quality grape variety with an interesting backstory.
-While many Italian varieties have ancient origins, from mutations and natural selection, Albarossa doesn’t.
-It’s a modern creation from plant breeding.
+While many Italian examples have ancient origins, from mutations and natural selection, Albarossa doesn’t.
+Instead, it’s a modern creation from plant breeding.

 Back then to Albarossa.
 In 1938, Dr Giovanni Dalmasso was looking at crossing Nebbiolo with Barbera.
 The idea was to create a new variety that would possess the quality of Nebbiolo but with the ease of growing and productivity of Barbera.** If it had only been about taste, such a crossing would have been pointless – there are plenty of Nebbiolo/Barbera wine blends in the Langhe!